Guide

 He added that community banks may also be more inclined to persevere with customers who are experiencing financial difficulties.
 "They will make case by case decisions based on the specifics of your situation, which can be very useful for businesses that are experiencing temporary difficulties."

-Community banks are traditionally followers in the technology space, but a Conference of State Bank Supervisors (CSBS) survey found that most offer, or plan to offer, mobile banking (98%), electronic bill payment (90%), remote deposits by photographing checks (96%), and online loan applications (70%).
+Community banks are traditionally followers in the technology space.
+However, a Conference of State Bank Supervisors (CSBS) survey found that most offer, or plan to offer, key digital services.
+These include mobile banking (98%), electronic bill payment (90%), remote deposits by photographing checks (96%), and online loan applications (70%).

 Chase Bank